jacquessham/ScotchWhisky/Lapointe_et_Legendre/Python/readme.md

 <img src="../../Images/recom_lapointe_prod_whiskylist.png">

 <br>
-Once the users have selected, the program will return the top 5 whiskies that is the most similar to the user selected whisky.
+Once the users have selected, the program will return the top 10 whiskies that is the most similar to the user selected whisky.
 <br><br>
-If the users have no idea where to start and have the program pick something for them, the program will recommend McCallan for the users and show the top 5 whiskes that is the most similar to McCallan.
+If the users have no idea where to start and have the program pick something for them, the program will recommend McCallan for the users and show the top 10 whiskes that is the most similar to McCallan (MaCallan is the answer to Cold Start Problem discussed in the <a href="lapointe_favwhisky_recomm.png">Original Application section</a>).
 <br><br>
 In either case, the program will ask if the users wish to repeat and end the program.